Are you looking for an apartment in Manitoba?

 Watch this video from Entry Program.
 Listen as Karen Giesbrecht of New Journey Housing talks about finding housing, how to maintain an apartment, and how to deal with your landlord.
 Get a pen and paper ready.
 Take notes so you won’t forget:

-Rental Information, the video produced by North Point Productions.
+Rental Information, North Point Productions.

 Keep your home healthy and safe

 Stay comfortable and safe in your new home.
 Follow these tips:

 - Know security and safety features of your building.
 Get good locks for your windows and doors.
 Don’t let strangers come inside your house or building.